 Aetna modified CPB 0980 for brexucabtagene autoleucel (Tecartus), effective February 14, 2026.
-Here's what billing teams need to know.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table